DJWeb-Damian-Jozwiak/larafony/docs/Larafony/chapter_25.md

 > **⚠️ PHP 8.5 Extension Compatibility Notice (Nov.
 8, 2025)**
 >
 > As of November 8, 2025, there are **no official builds for Redis and Memcached extensions for PHP 8.5**.
-Because of this limitation:
 >
-> - **Recommended:** Use **FileStorage** driver for development and testing
+> **Options:**
-> - **Alternative:** Use `build.sh` script from the root of Larafony repository to build Redis and Memcached extensions from scratch
+> - **Recommended:** Use **FileStorage** driver (works out of the box, no setup required)
-> - **Documentation Update:** This documentation will be updated after the official PHP 8.5 release when extension support becomes available
+> - **Advanced:** Want Redis/Memcached?
+After running `composer create-project`, execute `./build.sh` from your project root to compile extensions from source
 >
 > All code examples and tests work with FileStorage out of the box.
-Redis and Memcached examples are provided for future compatibility.
+Redis and Memcached examples are provided for future compatibility and for users who compile extensions manually.

 The chapter also demonstrates real-world cache usage by integrating the cache system with the authorization layer (User and Role entities), significantly reducing database queries for permission checks through intelligent caching with automatic invalidation.